 South Cornwall · TR3

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In Ponsanooth, that work is shaped by the place itself — Ponsanooth is a linear village in the Kennall valley between Penryn and Truro, with a Conservation Area covering the historic core including the gunpowder works heritage area, with a building stock that leans toward traditional granite cottages and Victorian terraces.
+What works on a TR3 plot rarely works elsewhere — Ponsanooth is a linear village in the Kennall valley between Penryn and Truro, with a Conservation Area covering the historic core including the gunpowder works heritage area, with a building stock that leans toward modern infill and post-war bungalows.

 - Conservation Area